Bandhana: Plot

-Harish is a doctor, who falls in love with his student Nandini but is too shy to express his feelings for her.
-When he finally musters the courage to tell her that he loves her, he finds out that she holds him in high esteem more as a teacher.
-She tells him she is unable to reciprocate his feelings.
-Nandini marries an engineer Balu, who is incidentally Harish's friend.
-Harish starts withdrawing into a shell.
-However, The Marital problems crop between Nandini and Balu because of her dedication to her career as a doctor.
-Harish develops a heart enlargement condition which draws Nandini closer to him in the hospital.
-This frustrates Balu, who accuses her of having an affair with Harish.
-When Nandini discovers that Balu has assaulted their house maid, she decides to leave him.
-Harish tries to convince Balu that his relationship with Nandini is pure but Balu misbehaves with him.
-Harish saves Nandini's child but dies because of his advanced heart condition.
-Nandini divorces her husband and moves on with her new born child.
+Harish is a doctor who falls in love with his student, Nandini, but is too shy to express his feelings for her.
+When he finally musters up courage to tell her that he loves her, she tells him that she holds him in high esteem as her teacher and is unable to reciprocate his romantic feelings.

+Nandini marries an engineer, Balu, who is incidentally Harish's friend from his school days.
+Soon marital problems crop up between Nandini and Balu because of her dedication to her career as a doctor.
+Harish withdraws into a shell and develops a heart enlargement condition, drawing Nandini closer to him.
+This further frustrates Balu and he accuses Nandini of having an affair with Harish.
+Harish tries to convince Balu that his relationship with Nandini is platonic but Balu mistreats him.

+When a pregnant Nandini discovers that Balu has assaulted their house help, she decides to leave him.
+Harish delivers Nandini's child and dies from his advanced heart condition.
+Nandini divorces her husband and moves on with her new-born child.